department-of-veterans-affairs/vets-website/content/pages/records/index.md

   - image: /img/megamenu/pension-illustration.png
     heading: Learn About the Veterans Choice Program
     url: "#"
-    description: If you are already enrolled in VA health care, the Veterans Choice Program allows you to receive health care within your community.
+    description: If you are already enrolled in VA Records, the Veterans Choice Program allows you to receive Records within your community.
 crosslinks:
   - heading: Related Resources
     links: